Remember us in your Will

 - Leave something specific such as an amount of money, real estate, shares etc.

 - If you already have a Will then you can speak to your solicitor about including a codicil, to include a gift to Children First Foundation or rewriting the content.

 If you decide to leave Children First Foundation a gift in your Will, you are under no obligation let us know in advance.
 However, we would find it helpful to know your wishes as it gives us the opportunity to personally thank you and ensure we are able to fulfill any particular requests you may have.

 If you wish Children First Foundation to receive In Memoriam donations when you pass away, it may be helpful to inform your friends and family, executor or leave instructions.

-“I give and bequeath to Children First Foundation of 66 Chapman Street, North Melbourne, (list percentage of estate or specific amount/items), free of all death and estate duties.
+“I give and bequeath to Children First Foundation of 15-19 Gracie Street, North Melbourne, 3051 (list percentage of estate or specific amount/items), free of all death and estate duties.
 The receipt of the Treasurer of the said Foundation shall be sufficient discharge to my Executors”.